deepchecks/deepchecks/README.md

 ### Running a Check
-To run a specific single check, all you need to do is import it and then to run it with the required (check-dependant) input parameters.
+To run a specific single check, all you need to do is import it and then to run it with the required (check-dependent) input parameters.
 More details about the existing checks and the parameters they can receive can be found in our [API Reference](https://docs.deepchecks.com/en/stable/api/index.html?utm_source=github.com&utm_medium=referral&utm_campaign=readme)